-Quantitative Disclosures (g) Number of Meeting held by the Remur member. eration Committee during the financi al year and remuneration paid to it Meeting regarding overseeing remuner remuneration for attending such meeting s paid to the Committee Members a (h) Number of employees having received In 2018, total 21 number of Senior Ma Number and total amount of guarantee 2 numbers of guaranteed festival bonu Number and total amount of sign-on av Nil Number and total amount of severance Nil a variable remuneration award during nagement received performance bonu d bonuses awarded during the financ ses amounted BDT 7.64 Million for Se vard made during the financial year. us. ial year : enior Management. (i) Total amount of outstanding deferred referred re muneration, split into cash, shares ar nd share-lined instruments and othe Nil Total amount of deferred remuneration Nil paid out in the financial year: (j) Breakdown of amount of remuneration awards for the financial year to show Fixed and Variable: Breakdown of Remuneration (Fixed and Details SVP & Above Other No of Employees 21 584 (Amount in Millior Basic Salary 236.38 Allowances 229.24 Festival Bonus 38.38 Gratuity 0.62 Provident Fund Contribution 23.15 Performance Bonus 26.73 (k) Quantitative Information about employe es' exposure to implicit (e.a. fluctuati ions in the value of shares or perfe ( 9 mance units) and explicit adjustments (deferred remuneration and retained rer e.g. claw backs or similar reversals or • Total amount of outstanding deferred re implicit adjustments. muneration and retained remuneration on exposed to ex post explicit and/o Nil Total amount of reductions during the f Nil nancial year due to ex post explicit ac djustments.
+Quantitative Disclosures (g) Number of Meeting held by the Remur member. eration Committee during the financi al year and remuneration paid to it Meeting regarding overseeing remuneration was held on need basis.
+No fees paid to the Committee remuneration for attending such meetings. (h) Number of employees having received In 2018, total 21 number of Senior Ma Number and total amount of guarantee 2 numbers of guaranteed festival bonu Number and total amount of sign-on av Nil Number and total amount of severance Nil a variable remuneration award during nagement received performance bonu d bonuses awarded during the financ ses amounted BDT 7.64 Million for Se vard made during the financial year. us. ial year : enior Management. (i) Total amount of outstanding deferred referred referred referred referred. muneration, split into cash, shares ar nd share-lined instruments and othe Nil Total amount of deferred remuneration Nil paid out in the financial year: (j) Breakdown of amount of remuneration awards for the financial year to show.
+Fixed and Variable: Breakdown of Remuneration (Fixed and Variable) is as follows : Details SVP & Above Other No of Employees 21 584 (Amount in Millior Basic Salary 236.38 Allowances 229.24 Festival Bonus 38.38 Gratuity 0.62 Provident Fund Contribution 23.15 Performance Bonus 26.73 (k) Quantitative Information about employe es' exposure to implicit (e.a. fluctuati ions in the value of shares or perfe ( 9 mance units) and explicit adjustments (deferred remuneration and retained rer e.g. claw backs or similar reversals or • Total amount of outstanding deferred re implicit adjustments. muneration and retained remuneration on exposed to ex post explicit and/o Nil Total amount of reductions during the f Nil nancial year due to ex post explicit ac djustments.
 NII Total amount of reduction during the fir analal year due to av past implicit ad iustmonto